Easter bank holiday rail blockages planned in Herts

 Hertfordshire-Essex border

-Greater Anglia and Stansted Express trains along the Hertfordshire and Essex border will face disruption.
+Greater Anglia and Stansted Express passengers along the Hertfordshire and Essex border will face disruption.

 Network Rail is planning to increase capacity at Hertford East station.